 Social Security Benefits

 Social Security benefits provide supplemental income to qualified retired workers and disabled people as well as their spouses, children and survivors.
-More than 69 million Americans are expected to receive Social Security benefits in 2020.
+Approximately 70 million Americans are expected to receive Social Security benefits in 2021.

 The decision of when to begin claiming Social Security benefits is an extremely important part of your retirement plan.
 That’s because it determines the amount you will receive every month for your entire time in the program.